 Heaven exists on earth for those who maintain correct thoughts and actions.

 Confucius/Legge: Harmony shows the union of heaven and earth, and all things consequently united — high and low, superior and inferior are all in accord.
-The lower trigram is made up of dynamic lines, and the upper of magnetic lines: strength is within, devotion is without; the superior man is inside and increasing, the inferior man is outside and decreasing.
+The lower trigram is made up of dynamic lines, and the upper of magnetic lines: strength is within, devotion is without; the superior man is inside and increasing, and the inferior man is outside and decreasing.

 Canon McClatchie translates: “The Image means that heaven and earth have now conjugal intercourse with each other, and the upper and lower classes unite together.”